malharsb/mb-vision-learning-sandbox/README.md

-# Containerized microservices for vision and learning tasks
+## Containerized Microservices and Tools

-1. YOLOv8 server-client
+1. YOLOv8 server-client containers
 2. Image dataset visualization using fiftyone
 3. Scripts for creating videos from image frames
-4. Scripts to stich images to create panoramic images
+4. Scripts to stich images

 ## Prerequisites